chris-mathew/Breast_Cancer_Masking/README.md

 1. Upload mammogram images using the drag-and-drop tile in the user interface.
 2. View breast density measurements, BIRADS classification, and estimated cancer risk.
-3. Explore the BIRADS classifications explained section for detailed information.
+3. Explore the BIRADS classifications section for detailed information.

 ## Future Improvements

 - Implement a preprocessing pipeline for improved model accuracy.
 - Expand the dataset to enhance model training.
 - ...

-## License

-This project is licensed under the [MIT License](LICENSE).

 # AI based breast cancer investigator